adityachava2022/bookmyshow-ac/README.md

 2. clone the project
 3. In the BackEnd folder, create .env file and add all the environment variables.
-5. from root folder, run the following cd FrontEnd && npm install
+4. run the command to build the project cd FrontEnd && npm i && npm run build && cd ../BackEnd && npm i
-6. come back to root folder and run the following: cd BackEnd && npm install
-7. start the server
-   npm run start
+5. command to start the server npm run start

 # bookmyshow-ac